-Most seeded onions are now at the 4-5 true leaf stage.
+Most seeded onions are now at the 5th true leaf stage.
 Stemphylium leaf blight has been confirmed on onions in the marsh.
 The disease has mainly been found in transplant onions and symptoms are currently minor.
-The current risk for disease is moderate, but we still recommend an early spray to protect the onions from infection.
+The current risk for disease is moderate, but we still recommend an early spray to protect the onions from infection if you have not done so already.
 The seed treatment EverGol Prime (group 7) helps to protect onions early in the year from infection, but sprays are still necessary to manage the disease.